OrifInformatique/helpdesk/README.md

 ### GitHub Desktop

-1. Téléchargez et installez GitHub Desktop.
+1. Download and install GitHub Desktop.
-2. Connectez-vous à GitHub via GitHub Desktop.
+2. Connect to GitHub via GitHub Desktop.

 ### Laragon

-1. Téléchargez et installez Laragon.
+1. Download and install Laragon.
-2. Démarrez les serveurs Apache et MySQL.

-_Les projets et fichiers web se situent sous `laragon\www`._

-## Clonage du projet
+2. Start the Apache and MySQL servers.

+_Projects and web files are located under `laragon\www`._

+## Cloning the project

-### Avec GitHub
+### With GitHub

-1. Dans GitHub Desktop, `File` > `Clone Repository` Raccourci : `Ctrl` + `Shift` + `O`
+1. In GitHub Desktop, `File` > `Clone Repository`.
-2. Choisissez l'option URL.
-3. Coller le lien menant au repostiory GitHub souhaité.
-4. En dessous, renseigner la destination, dans le dossier `laragon\www\<dossier>`.
+   Shortcut: `Ctrl` + `Shift` + `O`.
+2. Choose the URL option.
+3. Paste the link leading to the desired GitHub repostiory.
+4. Below, enter the destination, in the folder `laragon\www\<your_folder>`.

-### Sans GitHub
+### Without GitHub

-1. Dans VSC, ouvrir un répertoire distant.
-2. Ouvrir le répertoire souhaité.
+1. In VSC, open a remote directory via the `Explorer` tab.
+2. Open the Helpdesk directory.

 ## Configuration

-1. Télécharger le fichier `.env` depuis le canal Teams du site Helpdesk.
-2. Placez-le à la racine du projet.
-3. Connectez-vous à la base de données partagée.
-Les informations figurent sur Teams.

-_Si vous travaillez avec une base de données locale, il vous faudra importer la base de données partagée dessus.
-Des versions existent sur Teams._

-# Vous êtes parés !
-Le projet figure sous `orif\helpdesk`.
+1. Download the `.env` file from the Teams channel of the Helpdesk site.
+2. Place it at the root of the project.
+3. Connect to the shared database.
+Information on Teams.

+If you're working with a local database, you'll need to import the shared database into it.
+Versions are available on Teams.

+# You're all set!
+The project is listed under `orif\helpdesk`.

-Rendez-vous sur le site : http://localhost/helpdesk/public.
+Go to the local website : http://localhost/helpdesk/public.